magepages/mpdocs/docs/better-sorting/index.md

   - This is a required field.

 - **Base on**: Select product sorting with Discount by:
-  - **Percent**: Display products based on it's percentage discount.
+  - **Percent**: Display products based on its percentage discount.
 Which one has more discount will be shown first.
   - **Amount**: Display products based on it's fixed discount amount.
 Which one has more discount will be shown first.

 - **Apply On**: Select to show product sorting by Discount in: